leob33/project_template/README.md

 make ci
 ```

-#### Or simulate the CI with a pure docker image containing only the package
+#### Or simulate a CI with a pure python docker image containing only the package
 First you need to build a docker image for the CI
 ```bash
 make docker-build